Playing April 9th -30th at The Hudson Backstage in Hollywood

 If he be man enough to cope with me.”

-The School of Night is proud to present a Me-Too saga of the iron age, a primal spectacle of power and revenge told in song, spoken verse, dance and epic stage violence!
+The School of Night is proud to present an action-packed, historical drama.
+A primal spectacle of power and revenge told in song, spoken verse, dance and epic stage violence!

 Taken from the history and legend of the Iceni Warrior Queen Boudica, famous for her bloody uprising against the invading Romans in 61 A.D.